jonathanadhitama/users-import-db/Readme.md

     - Requires -u, -p -h command directive.

 # Assumptions:
+- The script assumes that the database server name is "users"
 - If "users" table already exists inside the database, --create_table directive will drop the existing table before creating a new "users" table.
 - If there is a --dry_run command directive, command directives -u, -p, and -h is not required.
 - If an email address already exists inside the table, then the script will update the name and the surname of the user.